adamhoof/CDN77-NGINX/README.md

              - [add-module](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#including-third-party-modules): tell nginx to count our custom 3rd party module in.
            - Seems like the `./configure` is not complaining about our module, output part -> "`adding module in /path/to/custom/module`" "` +  was configured`"
            - `make`!
 This fails now, but that is ok, the module .c file is empty.
 Important is that it did not fail on other steps.
-           - Create CMakeLists.txt and reference the downloaded nginx project => makes static analysis work in CLion IDE (leave me ok, zoomers like CMakeLists.txt more than Makefile), check it out in the repo [here](https://github.com/adamhoof/CDN77-NGINX/blob/master/CMakeLists.txt).
+         - Inside the custom module, create CMakeLists.txt and reference the downloaded nginx project => makes static analysis work in CLion IDE (leave me ok, zoomers like CMakeLists.txt more than Makefile), check it out in the repo [here](https://github.com/adamhoof/CDN77-NGINX/blob/master/CMakeLists.txt).
+           - The `include_directories` of this CMakeLists.txt is what I saw in the make output, probably a good starter -> `... -I src/core -I src/event -I src/event/modules -I src/event/quic -I src/os/unix -I objs -I src/http -I src/http/modules ...`
        - Coding time?
 I think so
          - So we will start with what we already figured out earlier, the module struct definitions.
 Before sleep [commit](https://github.com/adamhoof/CDN77-NGINX/commit/0bfe24d59604c0a07d96d1dbcb11efc17dc21d6f).
          - Now let's follow the example userid filter module again and create the post-configuration init function.
 [Commit](https://github.com/adamhoof/CDN77-NGINX/commit/23d9200f5ff3f69fe829db6725d79ea13b51cd47).